A general framework for adaptive nonparametric dimensionality reduction: Numerical experiments

 To evaluate the effectiveness of the proposed method, various datasets with different characteristics are used, allowing for an in-depth exploration across a wide spectrum of data types.
 In Table~\ref{tabstat}, we refer to some characteristics of each dataset.\\

 \textbf{Iris.} Iris \citep{iris_53} is a simple and widely used dataset in literature, consisting of $n=150$ samples from three species of flowers - Virginia, Versicolor, and Setosa - where each sample contains $D=4$ features. \\ \textbf{MNIST.} MNIST \citep{lecun2010mnist} is a dataset of $28\times 28$ pixel grayscale images of handwritten digits.
 It contains 10-digit classes (from 0 to 9) with a total of 70000 images.
 For this analysis, each image is treated as a $D=784$-dimensional vector ($28 \times 28 = 784$ pixels).
 To better assess the method's performance on a more manageable subset, only the test portion of the dataset is used, which consists of $n=10000$ images.
 The specific dataset subset used in our experiments is available in the GitHub repository.\\ \textbf{Simulated Manifolds.} We consider $n=5100$ points confined on three different manifolds in the 3D space: a torus, a spiral, and a sphere.
 Subsequently, we generate $D=20$ Gaussian variables.
-The first three of these variables are added to the manifold points, while the other 17 become additional (noise) coordinates containing.
+The first three of these variables are added to the manifold points, while the other 17 become additional (noise) coordinates.
 In total, there are 5100 observations with 20 variables, of which we already know the true de-noised ID ($d = 3$).
 This synthetic dataset allows us to test the method's ability in a controlled environment where we already know the labels and the ID of the manifolds. \\ \textbf{News Articles.} A text classification dataset contains $n=2225$ text samples across five categories of documents: politics, sports, technology, entertainment, and business.
 Starting from the textual content, we generate semantic embeddings using a pre-trained SBERT model \citep{reimers2019sentencebertsentenceembeddingsusing}, specifically the \texttt{sentence-t5-base} model.
 These generated $D=768$-dimensional vectors become the input for the dimensionality reduction approach.

-In Table \ref{tabstat}, we also reported $\Delta_{time}$ which represents to the execution time of ABIDE required to estimate the optimal number of neighbours and ID.
-The value $\Delta_{time}$ therefore represents the additional computational cost, measured on a Mac equipped with an M2 chip, introduced by the adaptive versions with respect to the non-adaptive ones.
+In Table \ref{tabstat}, we also reported $\Delta_{time}$, which represents the execution time of ABIDE (measured in seconds) required to estimate the optimal number of neighbours and the intrinsic dimension.
+The value $\Delta_{time}$ therefore represents the additional computational cost, measured on a Mac equipped with an M2 chip, introduced by the adaptive versions relative to the non-adaptive ones.